VUEngine/VUEngine-Plugins/postProcessing/DwarfPlanet/readme.md

 Usage
 -----

-Add to list of post processing effects of any stage or start manually using either `VUEngine::pushFrontProcessingEffect` or `VUEngine::pushBackProcessingEffect`.
+Add to list of post processing effects of any stage or start manually using either `VUEngine::pushFrontPostProcessingEffect` or `VUEngine::pushBackPostProcessingEffect`.